open-wc/open-wc/docs/discover/about.md

 The goal of Open Web Components is to empower developers with powerful and battle-tested tools for creating and sharing open-source web components.

 Many web developers have experienced the dreaded "Javascript Fatigue".
 With our recommendations, we hope you'll enjoy the peace of mind that comes from having a well-known default solution for almost everything.
-From IDE to CI, `open-wc` has got you covered.
+From IDE to CI, `Open Web Components` has got you covered.

 We want web component development to be accessible and approachable for everyone, regardless of their background.
 Therefore, our recommendations aim to be easy to use, be ready to use, and provide that "it just works" developer experience we all crave for the various aspects of web component development.